nicole-m-martin/starwars-react-app/README.md

 ## Features!!!

-- [x] Each list item should consist of the character's name, gender, hair color, mass, and height.
+- [x] List items of the character's name, gender, hair color, mass, and height.
-- [x] The list should be styled in a way that makes each entry distinct.
+- [x] List is styled in a way that makes each entry distinct.
-- [x] The list should be searchable by the character's name.
+- [x] List is searchable by the character's name.
-- [x] The list should have pages (the maximum amount of entries on a page should be 10).
+- [x] List has pages (the maximum amount of entries on a page is 10).
-- [ ] The displayed list should be displayed alphabetically.
+- [ ] List is displayed alphabetically.
-- [x] Below the list, display the average height and average mass of the characters in your list (calculate this using the reduce method).
+- [x] Below the list, displayed the average height and average mass of the characters.

 ### Day 1: 11/8/2021

 - Started project/planning on Miro
 - Installed Create-React-App, cleaned up unwanted boiler plate
 - Changed Favicon to Yoda
-- Updated Readme with requirements
+- Updated Readme with features

 ### Day 2: 11/9/2021